vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-+ The Landau-Teller equation is used for V-T energy exchange and the V-T relaxation time is dictated by the Millikan-White semi-empirical formula with Park's correction.
-In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since _overwriteDefault_ is _on_).
++ The Landau-Teller equation is used for V—&nbsp;T energy exchange and the V—&nbsp;T relaxation time is dictated by the Millikan-White semi-empirical formula with Park's correction.
+In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since `overwriteDefault` is _on_).

-+ The h-e energy transfer process from Appleton & Bray (1963) does not require any input.
-It can be disabled using a _relaxationType_ defined as _noHEEnergyTransfer_.
++ The h—&nbsp;e energy transfer process from Appleton & Bray (1963) does not require any input.
+It can be disabled using a `relaxationType` defined as _noHEEnergyTransfer_.

 ### 2.2 Two-temperature solver, multiple vibro-electronic energy pools